TitleChief Operating Officer, Major League Baseball

-Tony Petitti, the president and chief executive officer of MLB Network, oversees all of the network's day-to-day operations, production and programming.
+Tony Petitti is the Chief Operating Officer of Major League Baseball.
+He succeeded Rob Manfred in this position in January 2015 when Manfred became Commissioner of Baseball.
+Petitti was previously the President and Chief Executive Officer of MLB Network, where he oversaw all of the network's day-to-day operations, production and programming.
 Petitti was at the helm of the launch of the network, which debuted on January 1, 2009 in 50 million cable and satellite homes, exceeding any other cable television launch in history by approximately 20 million homes.
-Entering the 2010 MLB Championship Season, MLB Network is available in 55 million homes.

 In its first year on the air, MLB Network received media accolades for its coverage of the biggest events and headlines in baseball, including Spring Training, Trade Deadline, All-Star Game and Postseason.
 In March 2010, MLB Network was nominated for 12 Sports Emmy Awards for its first year, including Outstanding Daily Studio Show for its signature program, MLB Tonight.
 MLB Network was also nominated for a 2010 Sports Business Award for Best in Sports Television by Sports Business Journal.